This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Less stable on lap due to kickstand design

-Value proposition matters significantly in this comparison.
-The Yoga 9i includes an active stylus pen in the box, while Surface Pro buyers must budget an additional $150 for the Surface Slim Pen.
-When configured with similar specifications (16GB RAM, 512GB storage), the total cost of ownership often favors the Lenovo, though the Surface Pro offers more configuration flexibility including optional 5G connectivity.
+Let's talk about value.
+The Yoga 9i includes an active stylus in the box.
+Surface Pro buyers need to budget an additional $150 for the Surface Slim Pen.
+Configure both with 16GB RAM and 512GB storage, and the Yoga typically costs less overall.
+The Surface Pro does offer more configuration options, including 5G connectivity if you need it.

-Display quality is excellent on both devices, with the Yoga's 14-inch OLED panel delivering deeper blacks and the Surface Pro's PixelSense screen offering slightly higher pixel density in a more compact 13-inch form factor.
-Both support stylus input with low latency, though the Surface Pro's detachable nature makes it more natural for extended drawing sessions.
+Both displays are excellent.
+The Yoga's 14-inch OLED panel delivers deeper blacks.
+The Surface Pro's PixelSense screen packs more pixels into a smaller 13-inch space.
+Both handle stylus input well with low latency, though the Surface Pro's detachable form factor feels more natural for extended drawing sessions.

 Frequently Asked Questions

-Yes, but differently.
-The Yoga 9i folds 360 degrees into tablet mode, but at 3.09 lbs it's heavier to hold.
-The Surface Pro detaches completely from its keyboard, offering a lighter 1.94 lb tablet experience that's more comfortable for extended handheld use.
+Yes, but it's not the same experience.
+The Yoga folds 360 degrees into tablet mode, but at 3.09 lbs it's pretty heavy to hold for long periods.
+The Surface Pro actually detaches from its keyboard, giving you a much lighter 1.94 lb tablet that's comfortable for extended handheld use.

-Most Surface Pro 9 models use Intel processors and run all Windows software.
-However, the 5G model uses Microsoft's ARM-based SQ3 processor, which may have compatibility limitations with some older x86 applications.
-All Lenovo Yoga 9i models use standard Intel processors with full software compatibility.
+Mostly yes, but watch out for the 5G Surface Pro model.
+Most Surface Pro 9 units use Intel processors and run everything.
+But the 5G version has Microsoft's ARM-based SQ3 processor, which struggles with some older x86 applications.
+All Yoga 9i models use standard Intel processors with full compatibility.